WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 Current link value.

-A link value contains is composed as a union of the default properties and any custom settings values.
+A link `value` is composed of a union between the values of default link properties and any custom link `settings`.

 Default properties include:

 - `url` (`string`): Link URL.
 - `title` (`string`, optional): Link title.
-- `opensInNewTab` (`boolean`, optional): Whether link should open in a new browser tab.This value is only assigned if not providing a custom `settings` prop.
+- `opensInNewTab` (`boolean`, optional): Whether link should open in a new browser tab.
+This value is only assigned if not providing a custom `settings` prop.

 ### settings